-- 1.1 The Autumn National Swiss Pairs (ANSP) for Seniors (ANSSP), Women (ANWSP) and Restricted (ANRSP) and the Autumn National Open Teams (ANOT) are conducted by the South Australian Bridge Federation Inc. (SABF) in conjunction with the Australian Bridge Federation Incorporated (ABF) in accordance with the ABF Tournament Regulations as modified by these Supplementary Regulations. - 1.2 The Tournament Organiser is Dianne Marler.
+- 1.1 The Autumn National Swiss Pairs (ANSP) for Open (ANOSP), Seniors (ANSSP), Women (ANWSP) and Restricted (ANRSP) and the Autumn National Open (ANOT) and Restricted Teams (ANRT) are conducted by the South Australian Bridge Federation Inc. (SABF) in conjunction with the Australian Bridge Federation Incorporated (ABF) and in accordance with the ABF Tournament Regulations as augmented by these Supplementary Regulations. - 1.2 The Tournament Organiser is Dianne Marler.